+44 (0)20 7306 email@example.com

 Clutterbuck v Al Amoudi EWHC 383 (Ch), EWCA Civ 1593

 - Emer successfully represented Sarah Al Amoudi, dubbed ‘the Vamp in the Veil’ by the Daily Mail, against two property developers who alleged that Ms Amoudi duped them out of millions of pounds of cash and property.

 - Emer acted as a junior to Jonathan Seitler QC at a four-week trial in the Chancery Division involving over 30 witnesses.

 - In October 2015, the claimants said they had new evidence that proved that Ms Al Amoudi was an imposter.
 Emer and Jonathan successfully represented Ms Al Amoudi in the Court of Appeal, where the applications to rely on this evidence and for permission to appeal were refused.

-- The case raised issues of property joint ventures, fraud and misrepresentation.
+- The case concerned alleged property joint ventures, and raised issues of fraud and misrepresentation.

 Transport for London v JB Riney & Co Limited (2013)

 - This case concerned a strategically important piece of land registered to TFL and occupied by a large civil engineering company, JB Riney & Co Limited.